dotnev/Nev/Articales/Taxonomy-Oriented Programming a new paradigm.md

 ### **What Is Taxonomy-Oriented Programming?**
-Taxonomy-Oriented Programming is a paradigm that emphasizesthe use of **`Kind`, `Enum`, `Role`, `Case`, and `Function`** as fundamental building blocks for software design.
+Taxonomy-Oriented Programming is a paradigm that emphasizesthe use of **Kind**, **Enum**, **Role**, **Case**, and **Function** as fundamental building blocks for software design.
 Unlike traditional OOP, which often relies on classes and inheritance, TOP eliminates these complexities infavor of a more modular and efficient approach.

 TOP supports generics, extensive use of polymorphism, promotes immutability, better ways to function calls, and forgoes inheritance, paving the way for a new level of code clarity and performance.
-By focusing on `Types` and `Kinds`, developers can create more maintainable and performant applications without the pitfalls associated with classic OOP designs.
+By focusing on *Logic*, developers can create more maintainable and performant applications without the pitfalls associated with classic OOP designs.

 ### **Core Concepts of Taxonomy-Oriented Programming**

 #### **1. Kind: The Cornerstone of TOP**
-In TOP, a `Kind` serves as a foundational concept, akin to a class in OOP, but with some advantages:
+In TOP, a **Kind** serves as a foundational concept, akin to a class in OOP, but with some advantages:
 - **Performance**: In **Kinds** the overhead of calling functions is minimized unlike classes in OOP(which has overhead).
 - **Generic**: Kinds can be generic, allowing for flexible code reuse.
 **Example:**